 My goal for this space was to update it without spending a ton of money ($500 to be exact).
-We rarely use this room, and in the future, it will either be a kids’ bathroom for us or future owners, so the main focus was making it durable and functional.
+We rarely use this room, and in the future, it will either be a kids’ bathroom for us or the future owners, so the main focus was making it durable and functional.
 However, it is also the first thing you see when you walk upstairs so I wanted to make it a little pretty, too!

 The focal point of the room is definitely the floors.
 We chose Floorpops by Wallpops - a new peel and stick flooring product.
 We’re usually a little leery of peel and stick because the adhesive can fail over time, but with this low traffic room, I thought it was worth a shot.
 When the tiles arrived, I was pleasantly surprised.
 The vinyl is very thick and the adhesive seems well-applied so I have high hopes that it will last a while.
-At one point I had contemplated stenciling over the existing sheet vinyl, but for $43 for the entire floor, I’m pretty sure the Floorpops are cheaper than buying paint, primer and a stencil.
+At one point I had contemplated stenciling over the existing sheet vinyl, but for $43 for the entire floor, I’m pretty sure the Floorpops were cheaper than buying paint, primer and a stencil.
 And a heck of a lot faster, to boot!

 A lot of the last 6 weeks was consumed by popcorn ceiling removal.
-Although not a dramatic change, having a smooth ceiling makes the room feel a tad taller and makes the room seem a lot less dated.
+Although not a dramatic change, having a smooth ceiling makes the room feel a tad taller and makes the space seem a lot less dated.
 I’ve outline our process for removing popcorn texture in my stories on Instagram if you’re interested in trying this project.

 For the walls, we used a tried and true favorite - Sherwin Williams Magnetic Gray SW 7058.
 I do love this color, but the main reason we used it was because we already had it on hand. :) The thing with budget renovating is that a lot of times you have to work with what’s available to you and and not necessarily your ideal choice.
-I really love low-budget projects because it forces you to get pretty creative making due with what you have which is fun.
+I really love low-budget projects because it forces you to get pretty creative making due with what you have - which is fun for me.

 We decided to keep the old oak vanity because it fit the space well and we didn’t want to have to retrofit plumbing to fit a new vanity.
 (And #budget) The old vanity top was yellowed and stained, so we sprung $120 for a new cultured marble top.
-The squared lines really help to modernize the old vanity.
-Plus, the new countertop is about an inch taller than the old bringing the total vanity height more in line with today’s standards.
+The squared lines really help to modernize the look of the old vanity.
+Plus, the new countertop is about an inch taller than the old one bringing the total vanity height more in line with today’s standards.

 The vanity box got a coat of primer and then a few coats of Sherwin Williams Dorian Gray SW 7017.
-Again, we had this trim paint already so it helped us keep in line with our budget.
+Again, we already had this trim paint so it helped us keep in line with our budget.
 We added some champagne bronze pulls to dress it up.
 I think the modern, straight lines of the new hardware really complement the vanity countertop.